 A Weekend in Costa Del Sol – With Tips and Recommendations

-All You Need To Know about Spending A Weekend in Costa Del Sol, Spain with A 3 Day Itinerary
+A Weekend in Costa Del Sol, Spain + A 3 Day Itinerary

 Most people think of cheap drinks at the beach when you mention Costa del Sol in Spain.
 However, the coastline has so much more to offer.
 The fact is that the Malaga region is getting overcrowded and locals are suffering the negative effects of overtourism.
 For this reason, you should think about different things to do when you visit this beautiful part of Spain.
 In this article, you will get tips for spending a weekend in Costa del Sol off the beaten track.